 Peter Larson discovered this tooth during one of his trips to Peru, where he stumbled across it in a tire track!
 The original specimen is in the collection of Black Hills Institute of Geological Research.

-In addition, Black Hills Institute has collaborated with Black Hills Bronze Fine Art Foundry, (almost next door to us in Hill City, South Dakota) to produce this exquisite Megalodon tooth in bronze!
+In addition, Black Hills Institute has collaborated with Black Hills Bronze Fine Art Foundry, (almost next door to our facility in Hill City, South Dakota) to produce this exquisite Megalodon tooth in bronze!